 getSync() method and an asynchronous

 You typically do not use these base classes to make a request.
 Instead, you use a subclass designed to work with a specific server to make the request.
-The AKServerAgent subclass ( Android / iOS ) is designed explicitly to work with the Akula Server.
+On both Android and iOS, the AKServerAgent subclass is designed explicitly to work with the Akula Server.
 Therefore, the examples below use the AKServerAgent class to make requests to the Akula Server.

 The basic steps to making a request to the Akula Server are as follows:

 - Call the

 initialize:method (iOS) to specify the base URL of the app scope on the Akula Server.